muesli4/systemf/README.md

+This is a toy implementation of a SystemF type checker.
+It has been inspired by [the amazing course on programming languages and type systems](http://ps.informatik.uni-tuebingen.de/teaching/ss15/pl2/) by [Prof. Dr. Klaus Ostermann](http://ps.informatik.uni-tuebingen.de/team/ostermann/).

 ## Usage

 Single terms can be passed to the executable for type checking.
 For the grammar see the listing below.